Spackstor/Ant-Rot/README.md

 # Antenna Rotator - ESP8266-12e

-This is just annother ESP project, nothing special.
+This is annother ESP project.

-Far from broadcasters,  I have a number of yagi antenna to consistantly bring in a number of signals.
+I live far from broadcasters,  so I have a number of yagi antenna to consistantly bring in a number of signals mostly from Watertown.
 But that is only required because we live far from the transmitters.
-In the summer months however, because the heat stratifies the troposphere, bonus channels are sometimes available from many directions.
+For most people in larger centers, a rotating antenna is all that is required to get more than enough channels.
+Mostly in the summer months however, because the heat stratifies the troposphere, bonus channels are sometimes available to me from many directions.
 A rotating antenna is handy for those.
-For most people in larger centers, a rotation antenna is all that is required to get more than enough channels.

 The end result of this project is a browser based GUI that allows the rotation of an attic antenna.
 This is accomplished using electronics and a programmed ESP8266-12e in conjunction with a DIY light weight bowtie antenna and a number of printed 3D parts.